sapph2c/capstone/README.md

 Download link for Tailscale can be found here: https://tailscale.com/download

-I recommend for the Linux host going to https://login.tailscale.com/admin/machines, clicking `Add Device` -> `Linux server` -> `Generate install script`, copying said script and then running that on the host to setup Tailscale.
+For the Linux host, go to https://login.tailscale.com/admin/machines, click `Add Device` -> `Linux server` -> `Generate install script`, and then copy and run the script on the device.

 ## Setup Hosts for Ansible

+Install openssh server on the Linux machine:

 Next, add sudo/admin user with username `ansible` on both the Linux & Windows hosts.